 EPC Project Cost Breakdown: Cost Estimations Through FEP Stages

-During the stage gate process, an initial cost estimation is provided during FEP 1.
+During the stage gate process, we provide an initial cost estimation during FEP 1.
 As the project progresses through each gate, the estimate is refined.
 The certainty of the estimate becomes stronger as the project progresses from FEP 1 to FEP 3, resulting in a highly accurate cost estimation.
 It should be noted that the accuracy of estimations is strongly dependent on the level of scope definition.
 The project scope should be solidified as early and with as much detail as possible to increase the cost estimate certainty.
 Below, we detail the estimation and refinement process through the FEP stages of a project.

 It’s important to note that during the estimation process, discipline-specific or overall project contingency is often added to estimations to account for unforeseen project costs that may arise during project execution and are based on detailed risk profiles for a given project.